 Common Entrance Preparation

 At Vita et Pax, with the aim to prepare our pupils for grammar entry exams and, indeed, for secondary education, our curriculum is structured to ensure that by the end of year 4, all pupils are secure and accurate readers, writers and mathematicians.
-This enables our pupils to access and accept high-end and open challenges that prepare them fully for the challenges of education and life.
-We work in collaboration with educators from some of the best grammar schools in the country to form an astute understanding of expectations and of what it takes to succeed in some of the most academically challenging schools in the education system.
-Our systematic approach to challenge is reflective of this understanding and it is the reason that our pupils leave our school equipped with the skills, knowledge and understanding to be confident, inquisitive, independent learners.
+This enables our pupils to access and accept high-end and open challenges in their academic work.
+We work in collaboration with educators from some of the best grammar and independent schools in the country to form an astute understanding of what is needed to succeed in some of the most academically challenging schools.
+Our systematic approach to challenge is reflective of this understanding, and it is the reason that our pupils leave our school equipped with the skills, knowledge and understanding to be confident, inquisitive, independent learners.